openwms/org.openwms.core.auth.keycloak/README.md

 | Cache policy | How frequently Keycloak shall call the provider implementation to clear the user cache |

 ## External HTTP Authentication API
 Keycloak calls the configured service to authenticate unknown users.
-The **API implementation** must have the below listed endpoints.
+The **API implementation** must offer the below listed endpoints.
 All defined data exchange models are provided as a `client-jar` and can be easily imported into a service implementation with the following
 Maven dependency: